 Imperforate anus may occur in several forms.

-- The rectum may end in a blind pouch that does not connect with the colon.
+- The rectum may end in a pouch that does not connect with the colon.

-- The rectum may have openings to the urethra, bladder, base of the penis or scrotum in boys, or vagina in girls.
+- The rectum may have openings to other structures.
+These may include the urethra, bladder, base of the penis or scrotum in boys, or vagina in girls.

 - There may be narrowing (stenosis) of the anus or no anus.